TheSadError/AST/README.md

 And the last one is : AST Is Azerbaijanian Tool.
 We think these reasons are enough to use AST.
 ```
+And please dont forget to star and fork our project after use it.
 # Installation

 ## Install in Linux & Mac (Debian/Arch)